badrootd/udp-crasher/README.md

 # UDP Crusher

-UDP Crusher is a Golang library designed to simulate UDP network conditions.
+UDP Crusher is a Golang proxy library designed to simulate UDP network conditions.
 It is inspired by the [Toxiproxy](https://github.com/Shopify/toxiproxy) project, with code copied and adapted filling the gap for UDP simulation as Toxiproxy primarily focuses on TCP.

 ### Usage